 20 Outstanding Projects Celebrated at RIAI Architecture Awards 2024

-The RIAI has announced the winners of the 2024 RIAI Architecture Awards.
+The RIAI announced the winners of the 2024 RIAI Architecture Awards at a ceremony at the National Gallery of Ireland on Friday, 21 June.
 The Awards Jury selected 20 winners across 9 different categories, including Sustainability, Restoration and Repair, and Urban Design and Public Realm.

 This year’s awards recognised Kinsale Library by Cork County Council Architects’ Department as the winner of the Conservation, Adaptation and Re-Use category – an inspiring example of how vacant buildings in our towns can be transformed into vibrant community amenities.
 The jury also recognised 14 Clarendon Street by Shaffrey Architects for its skilled Restoration and Repair.